organicmaps/organicmaps.github.io/content/faq/general.md

 ### What are the advantages of OM compared to other maps?

 OrganicMaps is focused on speed, privacy, battery efficiency and minimization of network utilization.
-You can use offline map for navigation in places far from civilization and in cities with complex traffic network.
+You can use offline map for navigation in places far from civilization or in cities with complex traffic network.
 Also compare our [privacy policy](/privacy) with other maps apps.
 Tell your friends about the difference.

 ### What is your product roadmap?